oyvinrog/cryptomator/README.md

 ### Security Architecture

-For more information on the security details visit [cryptomator.org](https://docs.cryptomator.org/security/architecture/).
+For more information on the security details of the underlying Cryptomator architecture visit [cryptomator.org](https://docs.cryptomator.org/security/architecture/).

 ## Building